AsavariA/song-recommend-cnn/README.md

 #### *Flask:*
 Flask is a micro-framework written in python.It is used to dynamically build HTML pages using Python concepts.

+## Future Scope

+Till now we have made a decent frontend using Flutter and Dart for our app and we have also trained a mood recognition model using CNN and Tensorflow.
+Our future goals would be:
+* To create a backend for fetching the image from the camera screen and feeding it to the model for mood recognition.
+We have already created an API to do so but we still have to work on it to make it fully functional.
+* We are planning to use Spotify API to recommend and play songs in our app.
+So our goal would be to integrate the Spotify API with our ML model so that the API could recommend songs according to the mood detected by the model.

+So as of now we have achieved PART 1 (mood recognition) of our project and are yet to do PART 2 (recommendation system).

 # Screenshots
 ![swipescreen1](https://user-images.githubusercontent.com/80352794/119216890-07c3ef80-baf4-11eb-9046-5bd6aa956aaa.jpg)
 ![homepage_lt](https://user-images.githubusercontent.com/80352794/119216901-19a59280-baf4-11eb-9057-174f0524d30f.jpg)